JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 Pouches, satchel, sacks, backpacks, chest, etc... are all consider containers.
 Each container can hold a certain amount of weight and/or volume within.

-**Weight Capacity Option:** The weight the container is capable of holding.
+**Optional Weight Capacity:** The weight the container is capable of holding.
 If "None", than it has unlimited capacity for weight.

 **Volume Capacity Option:** The volume the container is capable of holding.
 If "None", than it has unlimited capacity for volume.